galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Mapping reads to reference genome

 Next we map the trimmed reads to the human reference genome.
 We could use BWA or Bowtie to do this, here we will use Bowtie2.
-We use the settings...
+We use extended the maximum fragment length from 500 to 1000 because we know some valid pairs goes to this fragment length.
+We use the present `--very-sensitive` to have more chance to get the best match even if it is a bit longer.
+We run the end-to-end mode because we trimmed the adapters so we do not expect the read not to map fully.

 > ### {% icon hands_on %} Hands-on: Mapping reads to reference genome
 >
 > 1. **Bowtie2** {% icon tool %} with the following parameters:
 >    - *"Is this single or paired library"*: `Paired-end`
+>        - {% icon param-file %} *"FASTQ/A file #1"*: select the output of **Cutadapt** {% icon tool %} *"Read 1 Output"*
+>        - {% icon param-file %} *"FASTQ/A file #2"*: select the output of **Cutadapt** {% icon tool %} *"Read 2 Output"*
 >        - *"Do you want to set paired-end options?"*: `Yes`
 >            - *"Set the maximum fragment length for valid paired-end alignments"*: `1000`
 >            - *"Allow mate dovetailing"*: `Yes`